pcengines/apu2-documentation/docs/pfSense-install-guide.md

   boot
   ```

-> v4.6.x BIOSes need to have MSI disabled, due to signal races causing disk
+> BIOS versions v4.6.7 and older need to have MSI disabled, due to signal races
-> write commands timeouts.
-This issue is not present in legacy BIOSes v4.0.x
+> causing disk write commands timeouts.
+This issue is not present in legacy
-> Do it if did not edit `/boot/device.hints` earlier.
+> BIOSes v4.0.x.
+Do it now if did not edit `/boot/device.hints` earlier.

 Installer should load the kernel now and begin installation process.